itsyahboijim/HBF/README.md

 2. Deploy the database (MongoDB) that the project uses via `docker compose up -d`
 3. Run the server via the command `npm run dev`

-[!WARNING]
-This repository's commit history is funky because it was rewritten for security purposes, functionality is uncertain past commit [`3263ae7`](https://github.com/itsyahboijim/HBF/commit/3263ae7a2f320975197d52c4a6efee5428993e21)

 ## Roadmap / Improvements

 I am currently learning React so, in this repository's `backend` branch